Select Type > Find/Replace Font.

 Resolve missing fonts issue

-When you open a document, import text or graphics, or convert PageMaker 6.5 - 7.x or QuarkXPress 3.3x - 4.1 files, you recieve the following error:
+When you open a document, or import text or graphics, you receive the following error:

-- The application displays a list of missing fonts with the alert message.
+- The application displays a list of missing fonts with an alert message.

-- The missing fonts appear in the Missing section at the top of the Font menu.
+- The missing fonts appear in the Missing section of the Font menu.

 - Text that uses the missing fonts could be highlighted in pink.

 Solution 1: Install or activate the missing fonts.

 Install the missing fonts in InDesign or InCopy.
 If the fonts are already installed, and you use a font management utility, make sure that the fonts are activated.
 If you use a font management utility, then consult the documentation included with the utility for instructions.

 Solution 2: Install the font style or use only installed font styles.